dell-cloud-marketplace/docker-varnish/README.md

     sudo docker logs varnish

 ### Advanced Example 2

+A [Varnish configuration file](https://www.varnish-cache.org/docs/3.0/reference/vcl.html) can be created using VCL.
+The VCL language is a small domain-specific language designed to be used to define request handling and document caching policies for Varnish Cache.

-A [Varnish configuration](https://www.varnish-cache.org/docs/3.0/reference/vcl.html) can be loaded through a file in a docker volume.
+A Varnish configuration can be loaded through a file in a docker volume.
 This example will use a configuration file to specify the IP and Port of the host that Varnish is to cache.

 A configuration file called **config.template** needs to be created and exist in the docker host volume directory before launching the docker-varnish container.